aousjosef/msal-nuxt3-spa-web-api/README.md

-# Microsoft Authentication Library (MSAL) with Nuxt 3 🚀
+# Microsoft Authentication Library (MSAL) with Nuxt 3 and .NET Web API Azure AD🚀
 ##

 A fork of